Robert L. Caruthers: Cumberland University

 Cumberland University was established in Lebanon by the Cumberland Presbyterian Church in 1842.
 Winstead Paine Bone, in his book, A History of Cumberland University, wrote that Caruthers, a member of the Cumberland Presbyterian Church, "had more to do with the founding of Cumberland University than any other person."
 He was appointed president of the school's first board of trustees in the Summer of 1842, and helped the school secure a charter in December of the following year.
 He remained president of the board until his death in 1882.

 In 1847, Caruthers and his brother, Abraham Caruthers, founded the Cumberland School of Law, one of the first law schools in the South.
 The school, which had an initial enrollment of seven students, held its first classes in Robert Caruthers' law office.
 As an instructor, Abraham Caruthers abandoned the lecture system, and instead assigned a chapter from a law text, and quizzed each student on the chapter the following day, considering this the best way to determine the areas in which a student was struggling.
 He also held moot courts.
 During the Civil War, Nathan Green, Jr., whose father had been succeeded by Robert Caruthers on the Tennessee Supreme Court in 1852, managed to keep the school open.

-Caruthers joined the Cumberland School of Law's faculty as a Professor of Law in 1868, replacing Judge Henry Cooper.
+Caruthers joined the Cumberland School of Law's faculty as a professor of law in 1868, replacing Judge Henry Cooper.
 In 1878, in memory of his brother, Abraham, he funded the construction of Caruthers Hall, which housed the law school for several decades.
 He resigned from the faculty in 1880.
-In 1961, Cumberland University sold the law school to Birmingham-based Samford University.

 Death and legacy

 Caruthers died in Lebanon on October 2, 1882.
 He was buried in the city's Cedar Grove Cemetery.
-His gravestone contains the Latin inscription, "semper verus, semper sapiens, semper fidelis" ("always true, always wise, always faithful").
 Along with being an elder in the Cumberland Presbyterian Church, Caruthers was the Grand Master of the Grand Lodge of Tennessee Free and Accepted Masons.
 His house, built in 1828, still stands on West Main Street in Lebanon.
 The house was designed by Henry Reiff, who built the original Hermitage mansion for Andrew Jackson in Hermitage in 1819.
-Since 1938, the Caruthers house has been home to the Ligon and Bobo Funeral Home.